daH005/uploads/README.md

-## Few words about this project
+## A few words about this project
-`HTMLUploadingUtils` - is set of JS(TS)-modules for HTML deciding the following problems:
+`HTMLUploadingUtils` - is a JS-library for HTML deciding the following problems:
-- Uploading files in parts (without overwriting files with each new selection)
+- Uploading files in parts (without overwriting files with an each new selection)
 - Mapping uploaded files in HTML
 - Deleting uploaded files with HTML
 - Drag-and-drop uploading